Latest News from

 A sensible balance is needed if the uplands here are to remain sustainable.

-When access is available throughout most of the year please work to the following guidelines:
+Access is available throughout most of the year.Please work to the following guidelines:

-Keep dogs on leads at all times.
+- Keep dogs on leads at all times.
 This will avoid disturbing ground nesting birds and deer.
 Dogs cause disturbance and damage to wildlife and great stress to deer and their young at any time of year, but particularly in June - July, just after calves are borne and birds have chicks.
+Dogs worry sheep and we have had several incidents.

-These small requests will assist in preventing this wilderness becoming a wild life desert, which is currently where it is heading if human access impacts are not more actively managed and carried out responsibly.
+These small requests will assist in preventing this wonderful wilderness becoming a wild life desert, which is currently where it is heading if ever increasing human access impacts are not more actively managed.

 Thank you for your cooperation in working towards sustainability and helping us achieve a better balance between man and nature as well as offering everyone the opportunity to enjoy the hills.